 - Auto-adjusting rewards —Chainlink Price Feeds can be used to provide the market price of an existing yield farming token on-chain.
 This allows for unique opportunities such as autonomously adjusting the number of tokens minted according to their market-wide price, potentially stabilizing the yield farming return for users.
 This Price Feed can also be used by other dApps to quickly create new DeFi-based financial products that support the token being farmed.

 - Automatic reward harvesting —Harvesting yield is a fundamental function of yield farming protocols.
 While users can manually initiate an on-chain transaction to trigger the smart contract to harvest yield, this can lead to a poor user experience and subject the protocol to downtime through manual intervention and the usage of centralized scripts.
-DeFi protocols can use Chainlink Keepers to securely automate yield harvesting functions, eliminate manual processes, and maximize the compounding efficiency of yield farming rewards.
+DeFi protocols can use Chainlink Automation to securely trigger yield harvesting functions, eliminate manual processes, and maximize the compounding efficiency of yield farming rewards.